-Type 'laser cutter' into eBay search and there is one machine which fitted right in what my modest budget.
+Type 'laser cutter' into eBay and there is one machine which fitted right in what my modest budget.
 Titled NEW CO2 LASER ENGRAVING MACHINE ENGRAVER CUTTER AUXILIARY ROTARY DEVICE 50W its a bit of a mouthful but the machine seemed perfect for what I wanted.

 I did some digging and found a video on YouTube demonstrating a similar machine.

 Please help support my work here on Instructables and on Thingiverse

 by using the following affiliate links when making purchases.
 Thanks :)